buergerservice-org/MyPersoDoor/README.md

 attach cardreader or smartphone with AusweisApp2 on the same WLAN (connect in AusweisApp2-GUI)

 start the GUI-app MyPersoDoor and register the users with "Neuer Benutzer".

+You can store one default-PIN in the menu.
+This default PIN works only for one person, only this person can open without PIN-input.
+WARNING: the PIN is not encrypted in PIN.txt. if you store your PIN you have to secure your raspberry pi for yourself.

+You can see the certificate in the menu under "Info".

+The program persodoor can be started with "Starten" or stopped with "Stoppen".

 ```
 ./MyPersoDoor (or start by mouseclick)
 ```